eoumenwa/Dare.ioProjects/PROJECT 12: Ansible Refactoring & Static Assignments (Imports and Roles) .md

 6. Run ansible-playbook command against the dev environment

-7. create another playbook under static-assignments and name it common-del.yml.
+7. Create another playbook under static-assignments and name it common-del.yml.
 In this playbook, configure deletion of wireshark utility.

         ---
         - name: update web, nfs and db servers